-Stacks are deep and bad players are giving away chips early in tournaments, so why do some of the best players usually show up late?
+Stacks are deep and bad players are giving away chips early in tournaments.
+So why do some of the best poker players usually show up late?

 Sam Trickett, Michael Mizrachi, Marvin Rettenmaier and Alexey Rybin all registered as late as possible.

 What do all of these players have in common?
 None of them has to worry about the €4.4k buy-in and all of them have experienced much success in either poker or business.

 Alexey Rybin actually ended the day as the chip leader before going on to win the competition, proving that you can register as late as possible and still go all the way.

 But this doesn't necessarily mean it’s a sound strategy, and if not why do poker player act this way when their job is to seek out and exploit +EV spots?